xBracey/audit/README.md

 2. Clone this Git repository into a new directory

 ## Installation
-After cloning the git repo, execute the following lines on the command line:
+After cloning the git repo, execute the following lines on the command line in the root directory:
 1. ```npm init -y```
 2. ```npm install puppeteer lighthouse```